Let's dive a little more into how we envision that each project you start might be done.

 To make firmware uploads simple, we have developed the BigClown Firmware Tool which streamlines the entire flashing process.

 If your project consists of the BigClown-only hardware components, this part is a real fun.
 Using our Plug'n'Make system of compatible modules and tags, you can do so without wiring or soldering.

 However, if you need to hookup and/or solder your own circuitry or any 3rd party breakout board, we did not put any obstacle in your way.
 For such purposes, you can find the prototyping area on the Battery Module or Base Module.

 Phase #5: Playground Bootstrap

-For most of our projects, we use Node-RED application (and web-server) that allows you to create automation flows visually with a drag-and-drop style.
-This tool perfectly integrates with MQTT protocol, which is the fundamental foundation of the BigClown IoT Kit.
+For most of our projects, we use the Node-RED client (and web-server) which allows you to create automation flows visually using an intuitive drag-and-drop interface.
+This tool perfectly integrates with the MQTT protocol, a fundamental to BigClown IoT Kit ecosystem.